-With gorgeous beaches, an abundance of restaurants to satisfy even the fussiest tastes (and budgets), cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, its not surprising this town is a tourist mecca.
-Not to mention Khao Lak is stretched out along some 20 kilometres of beautiful coastline.
+With a profusion of restaurants to satisfy even the fussiest tastes and budgets, cheap bars, a mix of resorts, hotels, and smaller lower-budget bungalow operations, Khao Lak offers something for everyone.

-Forget the Songthaews in Khao Lak!
-They’re not allowed to (and won’t) stop for tourists as there’s a Cartel in this town so the cabbies rip you off!
-For a local, a Songthaew charges B50 to go to Takua Pa (20+kms) and as foreigners, we were charged B150 to drive only 3kms!
-Moving from one hotel to another, loaded with all our backpacks and gear, we couldn’t walk the distance so although haggled with the cabby, reluctantly, we still paid a premium to the worst miserable cab driver in Asia!
+In 2014, a Songthaew driver charges a local B50 to go to Takua Pa (20+kms) but as foreigners, we were charged B150 to drive only 3kms.
+Moving from one hotel to another, ladened with heavy backpacks and gear, to walk the long distance was too hard.
+Regardless of haggling with the cabby, reluctantly, we still paid a premium to the worst miserable cab driver in Asia!

 Scooters in Thailand